-It still offers some genealogical services, but not as many as most companies.
-On the other hand, 23andMe is the only genealogical testing company that also offers DNA health testing.
+23andMe is the leading genealogical testing company that also offers DNA health testing.

 Genealogical DNA testing can help you learn more about your ancestors and where they came from, let you connect with living relatives, and explore your family’s past more fully.

-There are two main things that you will get from having autosomal DNA testing done: an estimate of your ancestry by ethnicity or region, and the chance to connect with living relatives.
+There are two main things that you will get from a DNA test kit: an estimate of your ancestry by ethnicity or region, and the chance to connect with living relatives.

 Since 23andMe also tests your mtDNA and YDNA, it can also determine your haplogroups.